-- 1. A student who has withdrawn from the ADN program and wishes to re-enter must submit a new application at least eight (8) weeks prior to the requested date of readmission.
+- A student who has withdrawn from the ADN program and wishes to re-enter must submit a new application at least eight (8) weeks prior to the requested date of readmission.
 Students wishing to re-enter the first semester must reapply during the program application period and be ranked with that applicant pool. - Evidence of competency in previously completed nursing courses will be required prior to readmission.
 This will be accomplished through an examination and a clinical skills competency demonstration.
 Tests will be administered once per semester and evaluated by a faculty review committee.
 Contact the department for test dates. - 3.
-Re-entering students must abide by the current admission, curriculum and program requirements of the department. - 4.
-Students are readmitted on a space available basis.
+Re-entering students must abide by the current admission, curriculum and program requirements of the department.

-- 5. Following a second (2nd) withdrawal from the program, a student will not be readmitted.
+- 4. Students are readmitted on a space available basis. - 5.
+Following a second (2nd) withdrawal from the program, a student will not be readmitted.
 Students may petition for re-admission when a withdrawal occurs because of a catastrophic event.
 The student must have had a passing grade in the RNSG course at the time of withdrawal.
 Petition will be considered by a faculty review committee. - 6.
 The department reserves the right to deny readmission to a student who discontinued the program due to academic dishonesty or exhibited unsafe and/or unprofessional behavior.
 The decision to deny or accept readmission will be made by a faculty review committee. - 7.
 Students who are unsuccessful in a professional nursing program and subsequently complete a vocational nursing program are eligible to apply to the LVN-ADN Transition track.
 Eligibility penalties for the "D's, F's or W's" earned in nursing courses while previously enrolled in the professional nursing program are eliminated for these students. - 8.
-All courses must be completed within five (5) years of original enrollment date into the ADN program.
+All courses must be completed within five (5) years of original enrollment date into the ADN program. - 9.
+Students re-entering the program following the curriculum change that will be implemented as of Fall 2015 will be required to follow the new curriculum.